Namco: Expansion into other markets (1989–1994)

 As part of the company's idea of "hyperentertainment" video games, Namco engineers had drafted ideas for a possible theme park based on Namco's experience with designing and operating indoor play areas and entertainment complexes.
 Both attractions were commercially successful and among the most popular of Expo 90's exhibitions.
 In arcades, Namco released Starblade, a 3D rail shooter noteworthy for its cinematic presentation.
 This led to Namco dominating the Japanese dedicated arcade cabinet charts by October 1991, holding the top six positions that month with Starblade at the top.

 In February 1992, Namco opened its own theme park, Wonder Eggs, in the Futakotamagawa Time Spark area in Setagaya, Tokyo.
 Described as an "urban amusement center", Wonder Eggs was the first amusement park operated by a video game company.
-In addition to Galaxian3 and The Tower of Druaga, the park featured carnival games, carousals, motion simulators, and Fighter Camp, the first flight simulator available to the public.
+In addition to Galaxian3 and The Tower of Druaga, the park featured carnival games, carousels, motion simulators, and Fighter Camp, the first flight simulator available to the public.
 The park saw regularly high attendance numbers; 500,000 visitors attended in its first few months of operation and over one million by the end of the year.

 Namco created the park out of its interest in designing a Disneyland-inspired theme park that featured the same kind of stories and characters present in its games.
 Wonder Eggs contributed to Namco's 34% increase in revenue by December 1992.
-Namco also designed smaller, indoor theme parks for its larger entertainment complexes across the country, such as Plabo Sennichimae Tenpo in Osaka.
+Namco also designed smaller, indoor theme parks for its larger entertainment complexes across the country, such as Plabo Sennichimae Tempo in Osaka.

 Manabe resigned as president on May 1, 1992 due to a serious anxiety disorder, and Nakamura once again assumed the role.
 Manabe instead served as the company's vice chairman until his death in 1994.
 The company's arcade division, in the meantime, began work on a new 3D arcade board named System 22, capable of displaying polygonal 3D models with fully-textured graphics.
 Namco enlisted the help of Evans & Sutherland, a designer of combat flight simulators for The Pentagon, to assist in the board's development.

 The System 22 powered Ridge Racer, a racing game, in 1993.
-Ridge Racers usage of 3D textured polygons and drifting made it a popular title in arcades and one of Namco's most-successful releases, and is labeled a milestone in 3D computer graphics.
+Ridge Racer usage of 3D textured polygons and drifting made it a popular game in arcades and one of Namco's most-successful releases, and is labeled a milestone in 3D computer graphics.
 The company followed its success with Tekken, a 3D fighting game, a year later.
 Designed by Seiichi Ishii, the co-creator of Sega's landmark fighting game Virtua Fighter, Tekken's wide array of playable characters and consistent framerate helped it outperform Sega's game in popularity, and launched a multi-million-selling franchise as a result.